Updated on March 9, 2017

 – Allergan says that an “enhanced delivery formulation” is being developed.
 That would lead me to believe that the results shown in this report could be improved upon.

 – The dosing concentrations that were used in this study included .03%, .1%, .3%, 1%, and 3%.
 The two apparent winners were the 1% and 3% solutions.
 Allergan evaluated the results from this latest study in three methods: self assessment, expert panel review, and investigator global assessment.
-In the self assessment (people judging their own results) there was a higher number of positive responders in the 3% solution.
+In the self assessment (people judging their own results) there were a higher number of positive responders in the 3% solution.
 The expert panel review saw more positive response in the 1% group.
 The investigator global assessment (I’m not sure what that means) saw more positive response in the 3% group.
-So, it’s not absolutely clear which concentration works the best yet, but that doesn’t seem to matter.
-The results are coming in favorably.
+So, it’s not absolutely clear which concentration works the best yet, but that doesn’t seem to matter, the results are coming in favorably.

 New Article Explaining Hair-GEL.net

 A new article has been released on the ingenious Hair-Gel.net.
 The article gives an in-depth look at what Michael Rendl and his associates at Mount Sinai have accomplished with their innovative online gene expression library (GEL).
 For those who have not visited the site yet, Hair-GEL is a searchable database of the gene expressions that occur in and around hair follicles during their formation.
 Here’s a quote from lead researcher Dr. Michael Rendl from the medicalxpress article: “The new tool and our initial analyses take a molecular snapshot of stem cells and niche cells as they interact to form hair follicles,” Medicalxpress source article.